awson/ghc-nw/docs/index.md

 All system package DLLs are accessible via `selected_location\ghc-8.10.5\lib\x86_64-windows-ghc-8.10.5`.

+Full distro also contains a large (438) set of prebuilt Haskell packages and utils (including haskell-language-server, linters, formatters, and even latest Agda compiled from git sources).
+These package DLLs are located at `selected_location\ghc-8.10.5\xtra\x86_64-windows-ghc-8.10.5`.

+`rundyn.bat` from distro's `bin` directory sets all the necessary paths to run dynamically linked programs for you, use `rundyn dynlinkedfoo`.

 If you want (like me) to create a large globally accessible package repo (e.g. using `cabal v1-install`) --- it's default location is `%APPDATA%\cabal\x86_64-windows-ghc-8.10.5` where all the package